Martinez, Sale stay hot as Red Sox top Orioles

 J.D.
-Martinez homered for the second straight day, and Chris Sale struck out 10 in six innings as the visiting Boston Red Sox defeated the Baltimore Orioles 7-2 on Saturday.
+Martinez homered for the fourth time in his last three games, and Chris Sale struck out 10 in six innings as the visiting Boston Red Sox defeated the Baltimore Orioles 7-2 on Saturday.

 Boston has won four straight, taking the final two of a home series with the Texas Rangers before opening this three-game weekend series with two victories.